archivesspace/tech-docs/readme_evaluate.md

 # ArchivesSpace technical overview

-This documentation will provide implementers and administrators with the information needed to install, configure and maintain an ArchivesSpase instance.
+This documentation will provide implementers & administrators with the information needed to install, configure and maintain an ArchivesSpase instance.
 Additional documentation is available [for developers](./readme_develop.html) and for [installing, configuring and maintaining an ArchivesSpace instance](./readme_implement.html).

 > If you discover errors in the documentation, or would like to suggest or contribute additional documentation, please submit an [issue](https://github.com/archivesspace/tech-docs/issues) or [pull request](https://github.com/archivesspace/tech-docs/pulls) as appropriate.